ma8642/booking-viewer/README.md

 - [x] Vue app which displays bookings as a list of items that include ref number, time duration, and booking status.
 - [x] Filtering bar which allows user to search the bookings.
+- [x] Api url not included in this repo for privacy reasons.
+See `To Run`.
-- [x] Color-coded booking statuses for easy perusal
+- [x] Color-coded booking statuses for easy perusal.

 ## Future Steps